 Director Histories and the Pattern of Acquisitions

-We trace directors through time and across firms to study whether acquirers' exposures to non-public information about potential targets through board service histories affect the market for corporate control.
-In a sample of publicly-traded U.S. firms from 1996 through 2006, we find that acquirers are about five times more likely to buy firms at which their directors once served.
-These effects are stronger when the acquirer has better corporate governance, the interlocked director has a larger ownership stake at the acquirer, or the director played an important role during past service at the target.
-The findings are robust to endogeneity of board composition and to controls for network connectivity and conventional inter-firm interlocks.
+We trace directors through time and across firms to study whether acquirers' access to non-public information about potential targets via their directors' past board service histories affects the market for corporate control.
+In a sample of publicly-traded U.S. firms, we find acquirers about 4.5 times more likely to buy firms where their directors once served.
+Effects are stronger when the acquirer has better corporate governance, the interlocked director has a larger ownership stake at the acquirer, or the director played an important role during past service.
+The findings are robust to endogeneity of board composition and controls for contemporaneous inter-firm interlocks.

 Keywords: interlocking directorates, board networks, social networks, corporate governance

 Suggested Citation: Suggested Citation